corda/corda/docs/source/design/confidential-identities/design.md

 #### New public types

     @CordaSerializable
-    data class KeyToPartyMapping(val key: PublicKey, val party: PartyAndCertificate)
+    data class OwnershipClaim(val nonce: OpaqueBytes, val key: PublicKey)

-    @CordaSerializable
-    data class SignedKeyToPartyMapping(
-            val mapping: KeyToPartyMapping,
-            val signature: DigitalSignature.WithKey
-    )

-The new type `KeyToPartyMapping` simply maps a `PublicKey` to a `PartyAndCertificate` object.
+The new type `OwnershipClaim` simply stores the `PublicKey` of the confidential identity.
+It is to be wrapped with `SignedData<T>` when the data is to be parsed by the new flows. object.
 The type makes no assumptions about _who_ the `PublicKey` is for.
 Indeed, it could be for an account or a legal identity, if a company wishes to self-host Corda.
-The `KeyToPartyMapping` should be signed by a node operator's "legal identity" key only.
+The `SignedData<OwnershipClaim>` should be signed by a node operator's "legal identity" key only.

-The `SignedKeyToPartyMapping` is intended to be:
+The `SignedData<OwnershipClaim>` is intended to be:

 1. Returned by the `KeyManagementService` when a particular method is called to generate a new signed `PublicKey`.

-2. Ingested by the `IdentityService` to register a new `KeyToPartyMapping`.
+2. The `PublicKey` and `Party` objects will be extracted before being consumed by the `IdentityService` to register a new the mapping between the `PublicKey` and `Party`.

 It is unlikely that CorDapp developers will use these types directly.
 Instead, there will be a set of flows for:

-1. Requesting another node generate a new key pair then share a `SignedKeyToPartyMapping`.
+1. Requesting another node generate a new key pair then share a `SignedData<OwnershipClaim>`.

-2. Generating a new key pair, then sharing a `SignedKeyToPartyMapping` with another node.
+2. Generating a new key pair, then sharing a `SignedData<OwnershipClaim>` with another node.

 ####  `KeyManagementService` changes